empathicqubit/neat-donk/README.md

 3. Load the DKC2 ROM: `File -> Load -> ROM...`
 4. Load the script: `Tools -> Run Lua script...`
 5. You may also want to turn off sound since it may get annoying. `Configure -> Sounds enabled`
+6. Look at config.lua for some settings you can change.
+Not all have been tested, but you should be able to change the number on the `_M.Filename =` line to get a different state file from the `_M.State` list.

 ## Keys
 1: Stop/start

 4: Play the best run

 6: Save the pool file

 8: Load the pool file

 9: Restart

 ## Notes